aws-quickstart/cdk-eks-blueprints/docs/addons/ebs-csi-driver.md

 ## Configuration Options

-- `version`: Version fo the EBS CSI Driver add-on to be installed.
+- `version`: Version of the EBS CSI Driver add-on to be installed.
 The version must be compatible with kubernetes cluster version.

 ```bash
 # Command to show versions of the EBS CSI Driver add-on available for cluster version is 1.20